 (2) When any public authority is empowered by law to require any person to submit to an examination as to the person’s proficiency in any branch or branches of knowledge, or to produce evidence of such proficiency as a condition of obtaining any appointment or any scholarship, or other reward of merit, or of being admitted to any profession, calling, or office, the Minister may require the Senate to undertake the examinations of persons desiring to submit themselves for examination in such branch or branches of knowledge, and the Senate shall cause such examinations to be held accordingly.

-[Section 30 amended by No. 32 of 2016 s.
+[Section 30 amended: No. 32 of 2016 s.
 163.]

 Part 7 — Statutes

-[Heading inserted by No. 19 of 2010 s.
+[Heading inserted: No. 19 of 2010 s.
 48(3).]

 31. Power to make Statutes